Arizona State vs. SMU College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 Spread & Total Prediction for Arizona State vs. SMU

 Arizona State is 3-4-0 against the spread this season compared to SMU's 3-5-0 ATS record.
-The Sun Devils have hit the over in two games, while Mustangs games have gone over one time.
-The two teams score 141.7 points per game, 1.2 more points than this matchup's total.
+The Sun Devils have a 2-5-0 record hitting the over, while games involving the Mustangs have a record of 1-7-0 when it comes to hitting the over.
+The two teams put up 141.7 points per game combined, 0.8 less than this matchup's over/under.

 Bet on this or any college basketball matchup at BetMGM